palewire/first-python-notebook/docs/sort_values/index.rst

 Note that returns the DataFrame resorted in ascending order from lowest to highest.
 That is pandas default way of sorting.

 To answer our question you'll need to reverse that, so that values are sorted in descending order from biggest to smallest.

+.. _sort values trick:

 It's a little tricky at first, but here's how to do it with sort_values.

 .. code-block:: python